Genesis3800/The-Solidity-Sagas/cl266iw8b04wvrznvh67dhb6k.md

      address public tempAddr1;
      address public tempAddr2 = 0x165CD37b4C644C2921454429E7F9358d18A45e14;
 ```
+If you have the time to do so, do check out what the address in tempAddr2 stands for.

 > Note- When you don't initialise a variable with a specific value in solidity, it is by default assigned a zero-value.
 For example, an uninitialised bool type will be assigned a value of 'false', while an equivalent variable of type int will be assigned a value of 0.